 Some experienced bird keepers and breeders palpate the pelvic bones to determine sex, but this is rarely accurate when performed by novices.
 Additionally, as finch pelvic bones are incredibly fragile, pelvic palpation is not appropriate for inexperienced hands.

 By inserting a small camera through your bird's skin and into the abdominal airsacs, your veterinarian can visualize the reproductive organs of the animal and determine its sex with certainty.
-(Reference 2) Alternatively, your veterinarian can assist you in obtaining blood or feather samples for genetic testing, in which a diagnostic laboratory will analyze the genetic code of your bird to determine its sex.
+Alternatively, your veterinarian can assist you in obtaining blood or feather samples for genetic testing, in which a diagnostic laboratory will analyze the genetic code of your bird to determine its sex.

 Behavioral differences may indicate the sex of a finch; for example, the males of most finch species are the only ones to sing.
-Exceptions to this rule include purple grenadiers (Uraeginthus ianthinogaster), fire finches (Lagonosticta spp.), violet-eared waxbills (Uraeginthus granatinus) and melba finches (Pytilia melba), in which the females may sing as well.
+Exceptions to this rule include purple grenadiers (Uraeginthus ianthinogaster), fire finches (Lagonosticta spp.), violet-eared waxbills (Uraeginthus granatinus), and melba finches (Pytilia melba), in which the females may sing as well.
 Of course, birds who deposit eggs are female, but this does not mean that birds who do not produce eggs are definitively male.

 You can usually distinguish male Gouldian finches (Erythrura gouldiae) from female Gouldian finches by observing their colors.
 Although the exact differences vary from one color form to another, males almost always possess bolder colors than females do.
 For example, when considering individuals with purple breasts, males exhibit darker purple coloration than females do.

-In general, animals with immaculate head colors -- be they purple, yellow or red -- are male, while those with slightly dingy, black-flecked heads are females.
+In general, animals with immaculate head colors — be they purple, yellow, or red — are male, while those with slightly dingy, black-flecked heads are females.
 The males of some color forms, such as black-headed variations, usually have brighter neck rings than females do.
 Females frequently bear black beaks, especially during the breeding season.

 It is more difficult to discern the sex of some other finch species.
 For example, spice finches (Lonchura punctulata) and society finches (Lonchura domestica) bear essentially identical plumages, making them impossible to distinguish between the sexes at a glance; you must listen for their song or seek veterinary assistance instead.

 Vocal behavior is helpful for distinguishing between male and female green singer finches (Serinus mozambicus), as the males often spend copious amounts of time singing.
-However, singer finches also possess subtle differences in color; for example, the males possess more green coloration than females do.
+However, singer finches also possess subtle differences in color; for example, males possess more green coloration than females do.
 Females also have dark-colored "necklaces" that distinguishes them from males.